uniphil/numbro/README.md

 ### Languages

-When naming language files use the [ISO 639-1 language codes](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) supplemented by [ISO 3166-1](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes when necessary.
+Languages names follows the Microsoft culture name convention as found [here](https://msdn.microsoft.com/en-us/library/ee825488.aspx).

 ### Language translations will not be merged without unit tests.

-See [the english unit tests](https://github.com/adamwdraper/Numeral-js/blob/master/tests/languages/en-GB.js) for an example.
+See [the english unit tests](https://github.com/foretagsplatsen/numbro/blob/master/tests/languages/en-GB.js) for an example.

 # Changelog

+### 1.6.0

+Forked the project and renamed everything to `numbro`

 ### 1.5.3